top of page

 • Dark web monitoring tools: These scan shady forums, paste sites, and breach dumps for your email or password data.

-• Unusual login alerts: Think logins from far-off countries, impossible travel times, or strange behavior from familiar accounts.
+• Unusual login alerts: Look for logins from far-off countries, impossible travel times, or strange behavior from familiar accounts.

 • Vendor breach notifications: If a partner is compromised and notifies you, take it seriously—fast.